vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/build-self-hosted-runner-lab.md

 ## Instructions

-Ah, I see!
-You're asking to use the same format from the **"YAML Syntax Starter File"** instructions for **Step 1** in the lab you mentioned earlier.
-Here's the updated version of **Step 1** in the format you've requested:

----

 ### Step 1: Create a YAML Workflow Using the Starter File

 1. Refer to the [**ASP.NET Web App Build on Ubuntu Runner Starter File**](./build-self-hosted-runner-starter.md).